-Portland’s ONLY Easter weekend Half Marathon & 5K!
+Portland’s ONLY Easter weekend Half Marathon, 10K, and 5K!
 This fun, Easter-themed event features a FLAT, gorgeous, half marathon that takes participants all along the Columbia Rivers on the Marine Drive bike path with views of Mt.
 Hood along the way!
 Amazing views of Mt.
 Hood, the Columbia River to your north, the canal, two golf courses, hundreds of geese and wildlife, and some rare wildlife in the canal!
 Fantastic course with a mix of flat surfaces including a short section of packed gravel and primarily asphalt.

 - The Hop Hop offers super-cute large Easter Egg & Bunny Medals for ALL THREE RACES!